caws/go-fprint/README.md

 ## Issues

-I tried to clean up the code and get rid of all bugs I could before releasing it as a package, however, bugs are stubborn and sometimes hide in plain sight.
+I tried to clean up the code and get rid of all the bugs that I could before releasing it as a package, however, bugs are stubborn and sometimes hide in plain sight.

 So, in case you find a bug, let me know or create a pull request.
 I'll be more than happy to review and accept it if need be.